dealroom/data-cloud-run-auth/README.md

 This package provides a session-like object that can be used to make authorized requests to a Cloud Run or a Cloud Function.

-In 90% of the cases, you use it like so:
+In 90% of cases, you use it like so:

 * make authorized requests to a Cloud Run: